SuperiorGAT: Graph Attention Networks for Sparse LiDAR Point Cloud Reconstruction in Autonomous Systems: Related Work

 \section{Related Work}

 Light Detection and Ranging (LiDAR) technology is a cornerstone of 3D perception for autonomous vehicles, enabling tasks like object detection and mapping through precise geometric data \cite{geiger2013,behley2019}.
 Yet, sparse point clouds—caused by low-resolution sensors or beam dropout from environmental factors such as rain or hardware faults—complicate accurate reconstruction \cite{zhang2021}.
 As illustrated in Figure \ref{fig:dropout}, beam dropout predominantly disrupts elevation (z-coordinates), while x and y coordinates, derived from azimuthal scans, remain stable, underscoring the need for targeted z-reconstruction methods \cite{eskandar2023,glennie2013}.
-This vertical sparsity arises from the limited number of laser channels in affordable LiDAR systems, a challenge evident in datasets such as KITTI \cite{geiger2013}.
+This vertical sparsity stems from the limited number of laser channels in affordable LiDAR systems, a challenge evident in datasets like KITTI \cite{geiger2013}.

 Conventional reconstruction techniques include interpolation and compressive sensing (CS).
 Interpolation methods, such as linear or nearest-neighbor approaches, estimate missing points based on proximity but often smooth out critical geometric features, particularly in complex scenes \cite{candes2006,donoho2006,rusu2009}.
-Advanced techniques, such as spline interpolation, reduce this issue but can introduce artifacts in regions with sharp elevation shifts \cite{rusu2009}.
-CS offers a theoretical framework for recovering sparse signals but demands computationally intensive iterative processes, rendering it unsuitable for real-time applications where sub-100 millisecond (ms) inference is critical \cite{candes2006,donoho2006,velickovic2018}.
-These limitations underscore the need for efficient solutions specifically designed for LiDAR’s structured sparsity.
+Advanced techniques like spline interpolation reduce this issue but can introduce artifacts in regions with sharp elevation shifts \cite{rusu2009}.
+CS offers a theoretical framework for recovering sparse signals but demands computationally intensive iterative processes, rendering it unsuitable for real-time applications where sub-100ms inference is critical \cite{candes2006,donoho2006,velickovic2018}.
+These limitations highlight the demand for efficient solutions tailored to LiDAR’s structured sparsity.